 - You have three seconds to keep a visitor on your page.
 Make it impactful.

-If you’re interested in amazing branding, reach out to my friend Danielle at CreativCat, then reach out to us for SEO support!
+If you’re interested in amazing branding, reach out to my friend Danielle at CreativCat, then reach out to me for SEO support!